-If a country other than the United States issued your birth record, check their guidelines for appropriate secondary evidence.
+If your birth record was issued by a country other than the United States, check that country's guidelines for appropriate secondary evidence.

 If you don’t have any of these kinds of secondary evidence, you should submit a notarized personal affidavit from a parent or another older close relative.
 This written statement should include: